Virotech Patents, Viropiracy, and Viral Sovereignty

 100 Pages Posted: 30 Sep 2003 Last revised: 8 Jan 2017

 Date Written: 2013

 Although there are many important intellectual property and public health developments in the United States, the domestic debate remains surprisingly disconnected from the international debate.
 To help bridge this disconnect, this Article discusses the interrelationship between intellectual property and public health in the context of communicable diseases.
 This type of disease is intentionally picked to highlight how developments abroad could easily affect what happens at home, and vice versa.

 The first half of this Article recounts three distinct stories about viruses responsible for AIDS, SARS, and the avian influenza (H5N1).
 The first story focuses on the ongoing developments within the WTO concerning efforts to address the access-to-medicines problems in relation to HIV/AIDS and other pandemics.
 The second story documents the unusual race among research and health institutions in Canada, Hong Kong, and the United States to patent technologies involving the isolated gene sequences of the SARS coronavirus.
-The story also explores the use of patenting as a defensive measure and the development of patent pools as a solution to prevent the creation of a patent thicket.
-The final story examines the effort by Indonesia, India, and other members of the Non-aligned Movement to claim sovereignty over viruses found within their jurisdictions.
+This story also explores the use of patenting as a defensive measure and the development of patent pools as a solution to prevent the creation of a patent thicket.
+The final story examines the recent efforts by Indonesia, India, and other members of the Non-Aligned Movement to claim sovereignty over viruses found within their jurisdictions.